← Essays

 The machine makes a boundary visible.
 Tomberg's distinction between a secret and an arcanum, formulated before the first microprocessor, is the most precise diagnostic available for what computation can and cannot hold.
 A machine can hold every secret ever written down.
 It can hold no arcana at all.
 An arcanum is a state of consciousness, a ferment that transforms the consciousness in which it is active.

 The Foreword's closing line ("Your friend greets you, dear Unknown Friend, from beyond the grave") is addressed to a reader who can receive a ferment.
-The Unknown Friend is anyone who reads these letters and so "acquires definite knowledge, through the experience of meditative reading, about Christian Hermeticism."
+The Unknown Friend is anyone who, by reading these letters, "acquires definite knowledge, through the experience of meditative reading, about Christian Hermeticism."
 The word experience is load-bearing.
 The knowledge lives in what happens in consciousness when the text is held with the right quality of attention.

 A machine can hold the text.
 A machine cannot have the experience.